andreignatius/fin-eng-cpp/README.md

 ## Overview
 This is a C++ project that:
-  1. Computes and analyze the price of Bonds, Swaps, European Options and American options given relevant market information and contract details (such as SOFR curve, volatility, contract expiry date, frequency etc)
+  1. Computes and analyze the price of Bonds, Swaps, European Options and American options given relevant market information and contract details (such as SOFR curve, volatility, contract expiry date, payout frequency etc)
   2. Create either a risk minimizing investment portfolio or a PnL maximizing investment portfolio

 ### Part 1